mendix/docs/content/apidocs-mxsdk/apidocs/design-properties.md

 When a type of design property is **Dropdown** it should contain an `options` field which is an array of possible options for the design property.
 Every option must be an object with `name` and `class` fields.
 In the example above there are two options named **Styling option 1** and **Styling option 2**.
 They have the `stylingClassOne` and `stylingClassTwo` classes respectively.

-### 4.2 Extending / overriding design properties of other modules
+### 4.2 Extending / overriding design properties of other modules {#extend-existing-design-properties}

 Design properties can not only be added, but also extended or overridden in other modules.
 For example, you can add a custom dropdown option to an Atlas design property, or override the applied CSS class of a toggle property.
 This can be very useful when creating a theme module that builds on top of Atlas styling.
 To do this, simply add a design property for the same widget type in *themesource/yourthememodule/[web|native]/design-properties.json* file, using the same name and property type.
 The precedence of design properties is determined by the compilation order of modules: